 What and where are the Pueblos Blancos of Andalucia?

-The “route of the white villages” is a tourist route that spreads from region of la Sierra, the region of Janda, in the province of Cadiz and the Serrania de Ronda, in the province of Málaga.
+The “Route of the white villages” is a tourist route that spreads from the region of la Sierra, the region of Janda, in the province of Cadiz and the Serrania de Ronda, in the province of Málaga.
 The official route goes through these villages and towns: Alcalá del Valle, Algar, Algodonales, Arcos de la Frontera, Benaocaz, Bornos, El Bosque, El Gastor , Espera, Grazalema, Olvera, Prado del Rey, Puerto Serrano, Setenil de las Bodegas, Torre Alháquime, Ubrique, Vejer de la Frontera, Villaluenga del Rosario, Villamartín, Zahara de la Sierra.
-These white villages, with whitewashed walls, red tiled roofs, cobblestone streets and ornate churches atop cliffs are rich in history.
-They date back to the Romans and Moors, offer spectacular flora & fauna, historical walking routes and are havens for birds watchers & wildlife lovers.
+These white villages, with whitewashed walls, red-tiled roofs, cobblestone streets and ornate churches atop cliffs are rich in history.
+They date back to the Romans and Moors, offer spectacular flora & fauna, historical walking routes and are havens for bird watchers & wildlife lovers.

 Seville to Arcos de la Frontera – 1 hour

 Map for the Road Trip through Pueblos Blancos of Andalucia

 Road Trip through the Pueblos Blancos of Andalucia